-Why you should plant asparagus in your garden:
+Why you should Grow asparagus plants in your garden:

 - Your permanent Asparagus bed will occupy the same spot for 20 years or more.
 So think carefully about where it will go.